aichaos/rivescript-python/eg/README.md

 ## Client Examples

+* [json-server](json-server/) - A minimal Flask web server that makes a RiveScript bot available at a JSON POST endpoint.
 * [twilio](twilio/) - An example that uses the Twilio SMS API to create a bot that can receive SMS text messages from users and reply to them using RiveScript.